-Earn your degree in as few as 8 semesters1
+Earn Your Engineering Technology Degree in as Few as 8 semesters1

 Classes Start Every 8 Weeks